-At Orchard Park Dental & Implant Center in Kelowna, we offer a full range of restorative dental services including fillings, bridges, crowns, and more to restore the normal function and appearance of your smile.
+At Orchard Park Dental & Implant Center in Kelowna, we offer a range of restorative dental services including fillings, bridges, crowns, and more to help restore the normal function and appearance of your smile.

 What is Restorative Dental Care?

 Any procedure that focuses on helping to restore the normal function and appearance of your smile falls under restorative dental care.

 By repairing structural problems such as damaged or missing teeth, our dentists can help restore your smile – and your oral health.

 Depending on your issue, the dentists at Orchard Park Dental & Implant Center will determine the right restorative treatment option for you.

 Larger than a standard dental filling, inlays are used to repair cavities or decay in fissures and pits of a tooth.
 Their purpose is to fill space between cusps of a tooth's surface.
 Inlays can be made from porcelain or composite material and are strong enough to be placed on front teeth as well as molars.